 Sound design was made using data sonification with parameter mapping via midi on the drum machine and via control voltage (CV) on Eurorack modular synthesizer.
-Parameters of ozone data were scaled and mapped in max/MSP patch.
+Parameters of ozone data were scaled and mapped in Max/MSP patch.
 The video mapping is using live audio analysis and time triggers based on the music composition.
-Effects and rendering techniques as well as the 3D model were used to show the diversity of the locations based on ozone concentration.
-Whole video mapping sequence was recorded live from VVVV generative patch running in real time.
-(No post production or editing).
+The effects and rendering techniques, as well as the 3D model, were used to show the diversity of the locations based on ozone concentration.
+The whole video mapping sequence was recorded live from VVVV generative patch running in real-time.
+(No post-production or editing).

 The piece was premiered at Moscow Circle of Light 2014.
 Exposed to 6mln visitors of the festival between 10-14th October 2014.